-This course continues in the same vein as Latin III, including a greater share of Latin texts from different eras, but with more attention paid to the nuances of style, genre, rhetoric and meter, and to the specific characteristics of individual authors.
+This course continues in the same vein as Latin III, including the reading of authentic Latin prose and poetry, but with more attention paid to nuances of style, genre, rhetoric and meter, and to the specific characteristics of individual authors.
 We will also consider the historical context of these authors and their works, as well as their legacy.
-By the end of the year, students should have the skills they need to continue their Latin study on their own, using the resources available to them, and be able to discuss the scope of the Latin literary tradition and its importance to the modern world.
+Building on the skills cultivated in the third year, students will not only be expected to identify and solve problems on their own initiative, but also to take responsibility for a specific passage and be ready to guide their peers in a lesson.
 (Prerequisite: Latin III)

-- Read Latin prose and poetry in multiple genres and from multiple time periods. - Navigate advanced grammar, vocabulary, and rhetorical and poetic conventions. - Ask and answer basic questions about the text in the target language. - Understand Latin read aloud and spoken. - Develop further understanding of history and customs, especially as related to the texts.
+- Read and analyze authentic Latin prose and poetry. - Navigate advanced grammar, vocabulary, and rhetorical and poetic conventions. - Ask and answer basic questions about the text in the target language. - Understand Latin read aloud and spoken. - Develop further understanding of history and customs, especially as related to the texts.

-AP Latin (Full Year) - based on availability
+AP Latin (Full Year)

 This course is designed to complete the entire AP Latin syllabus as outlined in the AP Latin Course Description over the course of the year.
-Based on those requirements, students will read selections from Caesar's De Bello Gallico and Vergil's Aeneid, along with supplemental texts chosen by the teacher.
-Class time will be devoted to analysis and critical interpretation of the required Latin passages as well as examination of the historical, social, cultural, and political context of these authors.
+Based on those requirements, students will read selections from Vergil's Aeneid and Caesar's De Bello Gallico, along with supplemental texts chosen by the teacher.
+Class time will also be devoted to analysis and critical interpretation of the required Latin passages as well as examination of the historical, social, cultural, and political context of these authors.
 Students will also practice reading unprepared passages in Latin, identifying the influence of Latin literature on the artistic achievements of the modern world, and responding to the types of questions found on the AP exam.